 This hiking course is magnificent for a stroll enveloped in nature and greenery.

 A lush forest of cedar, pine, Japanese chinquapin, and other trees flourishes in the area, with rays of sunshine radiating through the leafy canopy and wild bird songs echoing in the air.

-Enjoy the nature of Oku-yugawara, going around Hakuun Waterfall, the waterfall which looks as if silk threads are pouring into a pool of green, and Tenshozan Shrine, whose beauty varies from season to season.
-If you are up to the challenge, it’s also a good idea to go a little further to a new scenic spot called: “Momiji-no-sato.”
+As part of a representative tour of Oku-Yugawara’s natural splendor, on this course you can see Hakuun Waterfall, which appears as if silk threads are pouring into a pool of green, and Tenshozan Shrine, where each season reveals a different facet of its beauty.
+If you are up to the challenge, it’s also worth your while to venture a little further to Momiji no Sato.

-Or you can take a bus for Moto-hakone via Daikanzan, and get off at Oku-yugawara-iriguchi.
-If you prefer an easier walk, you can take the same bus and get off at “Tenshozan,” and descend from there.
+Alternatively, you can take the bus for Moto-Hakone via Daikanzan, and get off at Oku-Yugawara Iriguchi Bus Stop.
+If you prefer an easier walk, you can take the same bus and get off at Tenshozan Bus Stop, and descend from there instead.

-Go up the gently-sloped road along the Fujiki River, and, after passing Hirogawara bus stop, you will find the guide post of the Tenshozan Hiking Course at Jogao Bridge (1,500m to Tenshozan Shrine, 1,850m to Hakuun Waterfall).
+First, ascend the gently-sloped road along the Fujiki River, and after passing Hirogawara Bus Stop, you will find the guidepost for the Tenshozan Hiking Course at Jogao Bridge (1,500m to Tenshozan Shrine, 1,850m to Hakuun Waterfall).

-From the top of the zigzag road through the cedar grove you can see “Kyorai-no-taki” waterfall.
-There is a shortcut leading to Tenshozan Shrine which starts from the place a little before the top.
+Along the course, you will find Kyorai Waterfall.
+There is a shortcut leading to Tenshozan Shrine which starts a little before the top.

-You can see a small torii gateway and a miniature shrine nearby, and above, a stone Buddhist image sits alone on a high rock, which looks as if it is on the verge of collapse.
+A small torii gateway and a miniature shrine are nearby, and a stone Buddhist statue sits precariously above on a high rock, which appears to be on the verge of collapse.

-The Ikemine Hiking Course (Momiji-no-sato Hiking Course) can be accessed from Ikemine Bridge in front of Oku-yugawara bus stop.
+The Ikemine Hiking Course (also known as the Momiji no Sato Hiking Course) can be accessed from Ikemine Bridge in front of Oku-Yugawara Bus Stop.